 Although Mega Evolved Pokémon have incredible stats, Mega Pidgeot is one of the easier to beat.
-Technically, two top level players with the best counters and Weather Conditions can take it, but you probably want to aim for three to five players (or more if you're hoping to increase the speed bonus.)
-Weather to watch out for includes:
+Technically, two top level players with the best counters can take it, but as with all Mega Raids, the faster you win, the more Mega Energy you earn, so I recommend bringing as many trainers as possible to this Raid.

-- Windy Weather will boost Mega Pidgeot's Flying type attacks.
+- Wind will boost Mega Pidgeot's Flying type moves

-- Snow will boost its Steel Wing, as well as any Ice type counters you might be bringing.
+- Snow will boost its Steel type move, as well as your Ice type counters

-- Partially Cloudy Weather will boost your Rock type counters.
+- Partly Cloudy Weather will boost your Rock type counters

-Do you have any questions about taking on this Mega Pokémon?
+Do you have any questions about taking on this Mega Raid?
 Any tips for fellow trainers?
-Let us know in the comments below, and be sure to check out our Complete Pokédex, as well as our many other Pokémon Go Guides so you too can become a Pokémon Master!
+Let us know in the comments below, and be sure to check out our complete Pokédex, as well as our many other Pokémon Go Guides, so you too can become a Pokémon Master!

 iMore offers spot-on advice and guidance from our team of experts, with decades of Apple device experience to lean on.
 Learn more with iMore!